wjy8023tvxq/MobileProjectPractice/expo/calculator-expo-app/README.md

-# **Calculator App - React Native (Expo)**
+# **Calculator Expo App**

 ## **Project Overview**

-This is a **Calculator App** built using **React Native** and **Expo**.
+This is a Calculator App built using **React Native** and **Expo**.
 It is designed to simulate the functionality of a basic calculator, allowing users to perform standard arithmetic operations such as addition, subtraction, multiplication, and division.
 The app features custom input validation, operator precedence handling, and a clean user interface.
 The calculations are handled without relying on the `eval()` function, ensuring a secure and efficient solution.

 ## **Features**